General Grant Tree

-Wood of sequoias is very persistent – sawdust of these trees remains unchanged for more than century.
+The wood of sequoias is very persistent – the sawdust of these trees remains unchanged for more than a century.

 In 1890 this area got a nature conservation status – here was established General Grant National Park.

 On April 28, 1926, this tree was declared the “Nation’s Christmas Tree” by President Calvin Coolidge.
 This was the result of the campaign by local activist Charles E. Lee.